daytonaio/content/articles/20241126_Using_Environmental_Variables_in_Daytona.md

 ## Introduction

-[Environmental variables]('/definitions/20241126_definition_environment_variables.md') are important for configuring development environments and storing sensitive information.
+Environmental variables are important for configuring development environments and storing sensitive information.
 They provide a flexible way to control application behavior without hardcoding values directly into the source code.

 Daytona offers a streamlined method for setting, managing, and using environmental variables across various workspaces using the `daytona env` command.
 This simplifies configuration and enhances security especially when collaborating on projects.

-This article will explain using the `daytona env` command to set and manage environmental variables within Daytona workspaces.
+This article will explain using the `daytona env` command to set and manage [environmental variables]('/definitions/20241126_definition_environment_variables.md') within Daytona workspaces.
 You will learn how to set variables, create a workspace, and access these variables within a workspace.

 ### TL;DR

-- **What**: Learn to use `daytona env set` for managing workspace environmental variables

-- **Why**: Simplify configuration and securely manage development environment settings

-- **How**:
-  - Set variables using `daytona env set key=value`
+- Simplify credential management using daytona env Commands
+- Manage workspace configurations securely without hardcoding
+- Access environment variables across multiple containers and development tools
-  - Create a workspace with `daytona create --code`
+- Create flexible development environments with dynamic configuration
-  - Verify variables with `daytona env list`

 ## Prerequisites

-- Daytona installed on your system
-- Docker
-- Visual Studio Code (VSCode)
+To successfully follow this tutorial, ensure the following tools are installed and properly set up on your system:

+- [Daytona](https://github.com/daytonaio/daytona/blob/main/README.md): A tool for streamlined development workflows.
+- [Docker](https://www.docker.com/products/docker-desktop/): For containerization and managing application dependencies.
+- [Visual Studio Code](https://code.visualstudio.com/download): A code editor with support for extensions and debugging.

 ## Set Environmental Variables